According to the most recent Census, over 122,000 people in Australia are experiencing homelessness. But what is homelessness exactly?

 To tackle this intricate issue, we must address its root causes while helping those with nowhere to call home access safe and stable housing.

-Learn more about the causes of homelessness.
+Learn more about the causes of homelessness and their consequences.

 A word on long-term homelessness